 In Hong Kong, the Personal Data (Privacy) Ordinance, which applies to both private and public sectors, requires that personal data only be collected for a lawful purpose directly connected to the data user’s function or activity.
 It does not allow the use of personal data for any other purposes unrelated to the original purpose of collection, unless allowed by the owner.

 But as measures have evolved to protect personal data, so have cyber criminals’ methods.
-Just last year, cybercrime had skyrocketed by 600% during the COVID-19 pandemic.
+In 2021, cybercrime had skyrocketed by 600% during the COVID-19 pandemic.

 How Is Data Lost?